keras-team/keras-hub/CONTRIBUTING_MODELS.md

 # Model Contribution Guide

-KerasNLP has a plethora of cutting-edge pre-trained large language models ranging from BERT to OPT.
+KerasNLP has a plethora of pre-trained large language models ranging from BERT to OPT.
 We are always looking for more models and are always open to contributions!